chochain/eforthx/README.md

 This is an evolution and experimental work trying to modernize eForth.
 It is spun off from [eForth](https://github.com/chochain/eforth) and is very much a work in progress.

+Though Forth's VOCABULARY provides much greater flexibility than the scoping/namespace of other languages, to harness the power, it requires to understand an extra set of manipulation words.
+With background from imperative language (i.e. C/C++, Java, ...) and possibly hindered by the lack of the said words in Dr. Ting's eForth, it took me a few years to even get to them not to mention to gel my mental picture of it.
+See Bill Ragsdale's [YT on VOCABULARY](https://www.youtube.com/watch?v=wjppiefvc_U).

-Hinted by Sean Pringle's [Rethinking Forth](https://github.com/seanpringle/reforth) and Travis Bemann's wornderful [zeptoforth](https://github.com/tabemann/zeptoforth), I try twisting my own arms and bringing the new concepts/contructs into what I had.
-Hopefully, not to polute Forth language's simplicy and elegance nor diviate too far away from the common idiomatic usage.
+Hinted by Sean Pringle's [Rethinking Forth](https://github.com/seanpringle/reforth) and Travis Bemann's wonderful [zeptoforth](https://github.com/tabemann/zeptoforth), I try twisting my own arms to bringing the scoping constructs into what I had done with eForth for experiment and learning.
+My own guide-line is not to pollute Forth language's simplicity and elegance nor deviate too far away from the common idiomatic usage.
+We'll see.

 ## Nested Module (or sub-words)
+### master - vector implementation
 ```
+struct Code {
+    ...
+    FV<Code*> vt;           /* each word has an extra lookup table */
+    ...

+Code      root("forth");    /* global word-list aka FORTH    */
+FV<Code*> VS                /* vocabulary stack aka ROOT     */
+FV<Code*> dict = &root.vt;  /* current namespace aka CONTEXT */
+Code      *last;            /* last word cached, aka CURRENT */

+Code Example
     : X ... ;           \ define X
     : Y                 \ define Y
         : a ... ;          \ nested word a